GlennEligio/properties-env-setup/README.md

 ## Versions

+### PES-007 - 1.3 - 6/22/25
+- Changed the logging
+  - Removed use of logging.info() for important log to prevent classes from being in the log
+  - Set other logs to debug to prevent them from cluttering the log output

 ### PES-006 - 1.2 - 3/13/25
 - Fixed issue where the jar file does not start due to java.lang.reflect.InvocationTargetException